nicholascus/web-recorder/README.md

 ## Description
 This is a lightweight extendable tool which connects to your desktop browser session, and as you browse though the content it extracts and backups data following the logic defined in the parsers.

 Parsers are developed with TypeScript and utilise Playwright library for access to the web session over DevTools protocol.

+Currently two parsers are available, one for Twitter feeds and one for LinkedIn job collections.

 ## Installation